 The first step in the MRP process flow involves accurately defining what needs to be produced to create the final product for customers, including the creation and management of a bill of materials (BOM) for all final products and sub-assemblies.

-With a well defined BOM, users can keep better track of all the required components for each product, ensure materials are used in the correct order according to priority, better understand how each part and material is related to each other, and outline the right material quantities for each product.
+With a well-defined BOM, users can keep better track of all the required components for each product, ensure materials are used in the correct order according to priority, better understand how each part and material is related, and outline the right material quantities for each product.

 2) Quantify demands.